AllenJohn-Hub/SIMS/README.md

 ## Introduction/Summary
 ### Purpose

-This project aims to help small Ready-to-Wear (RTW) clothing store owners in Lian Public Market improve how they manage their sales and inventory.
-Many of them still use manual methods, which often lead to errors and slow down daily operations.
-By introducing a digital system, the project will automate sales tracking, inventory monitoring, and restocking alerts.
-The goal is to make store management easier, more accurate, and more efficient so business owners can focus on growing their shops and making better decisions based on real-time data.
+This project aims to help small RTW (Ready-to-Wear) clothing store owners in Lian Public Market improve the way they manage their sales and inventory.
+Many of them still rely on manual processes, which often lead to errors and inefficiencies.
+To solve this, the researchers developed a digital system that automates sales tracking, inventory monitoring, and restocking alerts.

+The system also includes a basic click-and-collect feature, allowing customers to browse products online, reserve items, and pick them up in-store giving small businesses a way to offer online convenience without needing full delivery services.
+Overall, the goal is to support store owners in streamlining daily operations, making better decisions, and adapting to modern retail trends.

 ### Scope

-This project focuses on building a Sales and Inventory Management System (SIMS) with an added e-commerce feature for small clothing stores in Lian Public Market.
-The system will help store owners track inventory and sales in real-time while allowing customers to view items online and reserve them through a **click-and-collect** setup.
+This project involves creating a Sales and Inventory Management System (SIMS) with an added e-commerce feature for small clothing stores in Lian Public Market.
+The system will help store owners manage inventory and sales in real-time, reduce errors, and improve day-to-day operations.

+It will include a QR code scanner for faster checkouts, automated low-stock alerts, and real-time sales reports.
+A key feature is the click-and-collect setup, where customers can browse and reserve products online, then pay when they pick them up at the store.

-Store owners will be alerted when stock is low, and the system will use QR code scanning to speed up checkout and keep inventory accurate.
-A **web-based platform** will be used for managing the store, while a **mobile app** will support staff in handling transactions and inventory updates.
-One store in Lian will be used for testing to check how well the system works in real business operations.
+The system will have a web platform for store owners to manage the business and a mobile app for staff to handle transactions and update inventory.
+One local store will be used to test the system's usability and effectiveness in a real retail setting.